-There are a number of local challenges facing the Council including closing the funding gap, delivery of our regeneration aspirations and service improvement.
-However, the Council is innovative and has put in place extensive plans to ensure that excellent services are delivered to its residents at an affordable cost.
+There are several local challenges facing the Council including Local Government Reorganisation, Devolution, funding reforms, closing the funding gap, delivery of the Councils ambitious Council Plan and continuous service improvement.
+The Council is innovative and has put in place extensive plans to ensure that excellent services are delivered to its residents at an affordable cost.
 These plans have been enhanced by securing Levelling Up Capital funds for work on regeneration aspirations around the district.
+These have been further enhanced by using the UK Shared Prosperity funding and the Rural England Prosperity funding to help to enable local community groups to be able to deliver more community services and reduce the costs that they incur going forward such as introducing low-cost energy solutions with community halls and such buildings.